backstage/backstage/.changeset/fresh-parrots-learn.md

 ---
-'@backstage/plugin-scaffolder-node': patch
+'@backstage/plugin-scaffolder-node': minor
 ---

-Update the task context type to contain the new auth initiator credentials.
+Update task context type to contain the new auth initiator credentials.